If you are associated with a church in need of restoration or repair (of any denomination) we may be able to help.

 Process & Timescales

 Once we have received the form, then arrangements will be made for your church to be visited, and a member of the Trust will discuss your project with you and see exactly what it is your church needs.
-The Trustees meet to consider Grants in February, May and October in each year.
+The Trustees meet to consider Grants in early January, March, May and late September in each year.
 To be processed, Grant Applications should be submitted to the Grants Secretary by the 1st.
-January, 1st.
-May and 1st September in each year.
-At the moment our maximum grant is £5,000, or £7,000 for signed up Friends of Cornish Churches.
+December, 1st.
+March, 1st May and 1st September in each year.

 If you have any questions, then please contact the Grants Secretary.